LevPrav999/tinder_clone/README.md

    - **Swipe Right**: Users can swipe right on a card to start a chat with the user.
 5. **Chat Interface**: The app provides a chat functionality where users can exchange messages with each other.
    - Messages are organized by dates for better readability.
+6. **Preference System**: You will be offered users with similar interests.
+   - We have more than 40 tags for you.
+7. **Localization**: Supporting multiple languages.
+   - We support languages such as Russian and English
+8. **Tinder Plus**: If you are a Plus user, your name and age will have a yellow shadow in the card.
+   - Plus users' functionality will be expanded in the future.
+9. **Online/Offline Status Display**: Showing online/offline status of users on their cards.

 ## Planned Updates

 In future updates, Tinder Clone plans to introduce the following features and improvements:

-1. ✅ **Expanded Color Palette**: Adding more color options for customizing the interface.
-2. ✅ **Tags Page**: Implementing a tags page for configuring searching preferences.
-3. [50%] **Tinder Plus**: Introducing premium features such as bookmarking cards, viewing users who blocked or liked you, displaying "crowns" on user cards, and other enhancements.
+1. [50%] **Tinder Plus**: Introducing premium features such as bookmarking cards, viewing users who blocked or liked you, displaying "crowns" on user cards, and other enhancements.
-4. ✅ **Localization**: Supporting multiple languages, including Russian.
-5. **Code and Architecture Refactoring**: Improving the codebase and app architecture to enhance maintainability and scalability.
+2. **Code and Architecture Refactoring**: Improving the codebase and app architecture to enhance maintainability and scalability.
-6. **Chat Interface Enhancement**: Expanding chat interface functionality with features like image sharing, voice messages, audio/video calls, and more.
+3. **Chat Interface Enhancement**: Expanding chat interface functionality with features like image sharing, voice messages, audio/video calls, and more.
-7. **Profanity Filtering**: Implementing automatic filtering of profane content in messages.
+4. **Profanity Filtering**: Implementing automatic filtering of profane content in messages.
-8. **Message Encryption**: Exploring message encryption capability, considering the need for moderation and positioning the app as a dating platform rather than a fully secure messenger.
+5. **Message Encryption**: Exploring message encryption capability, considering the need for moderation and positioning the app as a dating platform rather than a fully secure messenger.
-9. ✅ **Online/Offline Status Display**: Showing online/offline status of users on their cards.
-10. **User Interface Improvements**: Continuously refining the user interface and experience based on user feedback and industry best practices.
+6. **User Interface Improvements**: Continuously refining the user interface and experience based on user feedback and industry best practices.

 ## Technologies Used